j-fu/VoronoiFVM.jl/README.md

 It requires Julia 1.x

-The package contains a submodule Triangle which I very much would like to consolidate with  [TriangleMesh.jl](https://github.com/konsim83/TriangleMesh.jl) and [Triangle.jl](https://github.com/cvdlab/Triangle.jl).
+The package contains a submodule Triangle which is a current copy of the provisional package [TriangleRaw.jl](https://github.com/j-fu/TriangleRaw) which attempts to consolidate the use of triangle based on ideas from [TriangleMesh.jl](https://github.com/konsim83/TriangleMesh.jl) and [Triangle.jl](https://github.com/cvdlab/Triangle.jl).